BLevyCS/ContactApiCodeChallenge/README.md

 validations; document whatever assumptions you make.
 The data can be persisted in whatever persistence layer that you want.

+ Looks like multiple places use this as a coding challenge.
+Rather than rewrite it every time, I'm keeping it here.

  Uses https://github.com/bchavez/Bogus